 Volunteer fire and emergency services.
 They are staffed 7 days/week, 365 days per year for paramedics.
 They offer fire education program open houses.
 Meeting room/Fire hall available for public use.
 Call 410-482-7183 for event information and to leave a message to reserve the hall.
 You can also visit our website and fill out the Contact Us form.

 Provides fire, rescue and EMS services to the citizens of Greensboro and those areas surrounding Greensboro.
 Hall available for public use.
+Please visit our website to inquire about renting the hall.
 Room capacity: 125 (with tables and chairs available), air conditioned.
 Ample parking around the building; not accessible to the handicapped.
-Contact Karen Harvey, 410-482-8338.
-Annual firemans' carnival held during the last week of June.
+Annual fireman's' carnival held in June or July.
 Meetings held the last Tuesday of each month at 7:30 PM.

 His Hope Haven accepts single men and women, as well as family groups, as guests.
 Potential guests MUST be referred through the Caroline County Dept. of Social Services.
 The shelter opens at 5:30 PM and guests are provided with dinner, breakfast the next morning, and a packed lunch.
 Shower facilities are available.
 Guests leave at 7 AM each morning.
 Guests without transportation are driven into Denton, and picked up there later.
 Volunteers accepted and donations appreciated.